Information Today, Inc. Corporate Site KMWorld CRM Media Streaming Media Faulkner Speech Technology Unisphere/DBTA

 Libraries have always had to adjust to changing conditions.
 When I got my first library job in 1966, copy machines were the most advanced technology.
 We have progressed to a very different point, but still, the adjustments have been gradual.
 Then, all at once this year, libraries had to take stock to determine what they are about and what they can do for their communities.
 UDPL’s story will stand as an inspiration, showing what leadership and thoughtful planning can do in the worst of times.
 Fiory told me that she hopes to resume in-person service this fall.
 A meme posted to the library’s Facebook page sums it up best: “If it weren’t for the dark, we would not see the stars.”

-Terry Ballard is the author of three books and more than 100 articles about library automation.
-In addition to several writing awards, Ballard was given the Albert Nelson Marquis Lifetime Achievement Award in 2019 and appears in the 2020 edition of Who’s Who in America.
+Terry Ballard is a former systems librarian, retired after a 50-year library career.
+He is the author of three books and more than 100 articles, mostly about library automation.
 Further information can be found at terryballard.org, and he can be reached at terryballard@gmail.com.

 Email Terry Ballard